How Investors Can Grab Better Returns for Finance Using the Zacks ESP Screener

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Ares Capital (ARCC) earns a #3 (Hold) 29 days from its next quarterly earnings release on October 26, 2021, and its Most Accurate Estimate comes in at $0.45 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Wells Fargo (WFC) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.14 a share 14 days away from its upcoming earnings release on October 13, 2021.

-Ares Capital's Earnings ESP sits at 1.61%, which, as explained above, is calculated by taking the percentage difference between the $0.45 Most Accurate Estimate and the Zacks Consensus Estimate of $0.44.
-ARCC is also part of a large group of stocks that boast a positive ESP.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+WFC has an Earnings ESP figure of 10.55%, which, as explained above, is calculated by taking the percentage difference between the $1.14 Most Accurate Estimate and the Zacks Consensus Estimate of $1.03.
+Wells Fargo is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported